Ann Charney

 Ann Charney (born 1940) is a Canadian novelist, short story writer and journalist.

 Career

 Her most recent novel, Life Class was published in 2013.
 It is a story of displacement and ambition played out in the art circles of Venice, New York and Montreal and is dedicated to her late husband, the artist Melvin Charney who died in September 2012.

 Her previous novel is Distantly Related to Freud, the coming of age story of a young girl, who dreams of becoming a writer and a femme fatale.

 Her most widely published novel is Dobryd, the story of a child discovering freedom amid the chaos of war's aftermath.

-Charney has been a columnist for the magazine Maclean's, and a frequent contributor to Saturday Night, Ms., and other leading US and Canadian publications.

 Her work has been published in Canada, the US, France, Germany and Italy.

 Awards and honors

 She has won Canadian National Magazine Awards both for her fiction and non-fiction, the Canadian Authors' Association Prize for non-fiction, was a finalist for a QSPELL Award for Defiance in their Eyes, and was made an officer of the French Order of Arts and Letters.